Idol worshippers.

 Modern forms of this include:

-• Evolutionism as a force supposeduly taking humanity to ever higher god-like levels
+• Evolutionism is promoted as a force supposeduly taking humanity to ever higher god-like levels

 • The New Age Movement